matskiv/sync-cordova-app/README.md

 Target Product: RHMAP
 Product Versions: RHMAP 3.8.0+
 Source: https://github.com/feedhenry-templates/sync-cordova-app
-Prerequisites: fh-js-sdk : 3.0.+, cordova 4.0+
+Prerequisites: fh-js-sdk : 2.14.+, cordova 5.0+

 ## What is it?

 This application manages items in a collection that is synchronized with a remote RHMAP cloud application.
 The user can create, update, and delete collection items.
-Refer to [fhconfig.json](www/fhconfig.json) and [services.js](www/js/services.js) for the delevant pieces of code and configuraiton.
+Refer to [fhconfig.json](www/fhconfig.json) and [services.js](www/js/services.js) for the relevant pieces of code and configuraiton.

 If you do not have access to a RHMAP instance, you can sign up for a free instance at [https://openshift.feedhenry.com/](https://openshift.feedhenry.com/).